 What is average turnaround time from submission of info to biller to completion of claim?
 This depends on when in the billing cycle claims are received by the biller and submitted.
 Turnaround can be as short as a week or up to two weeks.
 The biller will submit your claims within two business days of receipt (but often the same day).

 Is there a way to track what the biller has received and when it was filed?
-A provider can monitor claims through Navinet.
+A provider can monitor claims through Availity.
 When looking at EOBs, the provider can see the submission date on the EOB to confirm claims are being submitted in a timely fashion.
 Additionally, the provider will have access to a shared (only with you) document in which the biller notes claims received, dates filed, and any questions or problems encountered in filing the claims.

 Is Aetna the only insurance company you work with?
 No!
 We can work with any insurance company in which you are in network.
+You can also use our billers to file out of network claims.

 Do you have more questions?
 Please ask at firstname.lastname@example.org.